 World Press Freedom Day History

-World Press Freedom Day was first organized by the United Nations General Assembly in 1993 in an effort to reflect upon press freedom in the world.
-The day marks the anniversary of the Declaration of Windhoek, a statement of press freedom principles put together by African journalists in 1991 to promote an independent and pluralistic African press.
-This holiday is celebrated on May 3.
+World Press Freedom Day was established in 1993 by the UN General Assembly.
+This day marks the anniversary of the Declaration of Windhoek, a statement of press freedom principles put together by African journalists in 1991 to promote an independent and pluralistic African press.
+This day is observed annually on May 3.

 Top Tweets for World Press Freedom Day -

-In the News and Trending for World Press Freedom DayUpdated China jails journalist for 15 years ahead of World Press Freedom Day
+In the News and Trending for World Press Freedom DayUpdated Myanmar a core concern on World Press Freedom Day